 Wafi Golpu: The Latest Mine to Menace Papua New Guinea

 Wafi Golpu Joint Venture (WGJV)—a partnership between Australia’s Newcrest Mining and South Africa’s Harmony Gold Mining Company—wants to build Papua New Guinea’s largest underground mine near the city of Lae and the Watut River.
-If approved, the Wafi Golpu mine would dump 13 million tonnes of waste per year into the Huon Gulf and the Coral Triangle.
+If approved, the Wafi Golpu mine would dump 360 million tonnes over the life of the mine into the Huon Gulf and the Coral Triangle.

 The Coral Triangle is home to 76 percent of the world’s coral species, 15 of which are found nowhere else in the world.
 The diverse marine waters support a multi-billion dollar tuna industry, providing jobs and food security to subsistence fishers and local communities.
 The area also provides critical habitat for blue whales, dolphins, porpoises and marine turtles, as well as thousands of species of reef fish.
 Five species of endangered turtles make their home in the Huon Gulf and the Labu Lakes, just south of the planned mine dumping site, is one of the few remaining nesting grounds for the critically endangered West Pacific leatherback turtles.

-Local communities have said they were not adequately consulted during the development of the mine plan and worry it will contaminate food and water supplies.
+Local communities oppose plans to use ocean dumping over concerns that it will contaminate food and water supplies, and say d that they were not adequately consulted.
 Communities upriver, which rely on the Watut River, could also be impacted—communities already suffering the impacts of the Hidden Valley mine, also owned by WGJV, which has polluted water, flooded villages and destroyed crops.
-The Governor Ginson Saonu of Morobe Province, where the mine would be built, has expressed concerns about the project based on the long list of PNG mines that have decimated land and water.
+The WGJV plans to pipe the toxic waste 130 km along active fault lines through floodplains, farmland, and the country’s second most populous city before dumping it into the Huon Gulf.

 Mining companies in PNG already dumps 22 million tonnes of mine waste annually into the ocean, smothering threatened sea life and the livelihoods of 120 million dollar PNG fishing industry.
 Waste from the Ramu mine has turned the shoreline of Basamuk Bay red, and is believed to have traveled far beyond the predicted deposit area.
 Shellfish, star-fish, sea cucumbers and other sea life populations have declined sharply.